 The Council's establishment budget is based on a full establishment.
-To allow for in-year vacancy savings the budget includes an annual vacancy saving of £500k, which equates to 5%.
+To allow for in-year vacancy savings the budget includes an annual vacancy saving of £550k, which equates to 5%.

 - Price Increases Allowances for price increases have been made on some budgets including major contracts, where there is a contractual requirement to do so.
 For other areas the budget assumes any price inflation is absorbed by the service.
-A 1% change in the refuse and ICT contracts and the Shared Revenues Partnership is around £40k. - Income from Fees and Charges A significant part of the Council's costs continue to be met from fees and charges.
+A 1% change in the refuse and ICT contracts and the Shared Revenues Partnership is around £39k. - Income from Fees and Charges A significant part of the Council's costs continue to be met from fees and charges.
 For some of these headings it is difficult to predict the level of income to be received e.g. planning fees, so progress against these income targets will need to be monitored throughout the year, particularly in the light of continuing economic volatility as a result of the Covid-19 pandemic.
-A 30% reduction in the car parking income remains built into the budget to reflect an anticipated reduction in visitor numbers to car parks during 2022/23.
-A 1% change in fees and charges income including from planning, building control, garden waste, car park and recycling performance payments income is around £41k. - Investment Income and Interest Payable Since 2009 interest rates have produced low returns from investments, but the Council has diversified its investments into a property fund and other pooled funds, following advice from Arlingclose, to increase the return on investment.
+A 1% change in fees and charges income including from planning, building control, garden waste, car park and recycling performance payments income is around £51k. - Investment Income and Interest Payable Since 2009 interest rates have produced low returns from investments, but the Council has diversified its investments into a property fund and other pooled funds, following advice from Arlingclose, to increase the return on investment.
 Following implementation of International Financial Reporting Standards (IFRS) and how changes to the year-end values of pooled funds have to be treated could encourage the redemption of holdings and reduce the anticipated level of return, but this will not come into force until April 2023.